MehdiKallel/PAIS-Lab/README.md

 Note: Please make sure to adjust the "end" field based on your needs.
 In the previous example, you could set it to a date greater to your current date.

-## Visualizing
+## Visualizing (Bonus)
-For visualizing the queues state, you can use this tool: "".
+For visualizing the queues state, you can use this tool: https://github.com/MehdiKallel/PAIS-Lab/tree/master/dashboard.
 Please make sure to adjust its mongodb env variable.